FAQs

 • Are inexpensive hearing aids effective?

-Low-cost amplifiers may make sounds louder but lack the ability to distinguish speech from background noise.
-Professionally fitted hearing aids offer better clarity and comfort.
+Low-cost sound amplifiers may increase overall volume but lack the sophisticated technology to differentiate speech from background noise.
+Professionally fitted hearing aids provide superior sound clarity and user comfort.

 • What is tinnitus and can hearing aids help?

-Tinnitus is a ringing or buzzing in the ears.
-Hearing aids often help mask the sound and reduce its impact.
+Tinnitus is characterized by a persistent ringing or buzzing sensation in the ears.
+Many individuals find that hearing aids can help alleviate tinnitus symptoms by masking the internal noise and reducing its overall impact.

 • Can untreated hearing loss affect my brain health?

-Yes.
-Studies link untreated hearing loss to cognitive decline, including increased risk of dementia and depression.
+Research has shown a correlation between untreated hearing loss and cognitive decline, including an increased risk of dementia and depression.
+Addressing hearing loss promptly is important for overall brain health.

 • At what age should I get my hearing tested?